MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

                                                 ).run()

-Note that ``fourier_rcond`` is a *relative* singular-value cutoff: singular values :math:`s \le rcond \cdot s_{\max}` are treated as zero.
-If the effective rank of the design matrix is smaller than the number of fitted parameters, a ``UserWarning`` is emitted: the solver still returns a well-defined minimum-norm least-squares solution, but the coefficients are not uniquely determined by the data.
+If the effective rank of the design matrix is smaller than the number of fitted parameters, a :class:`UserWarning` is emitted.
+The solver still returns a valid least squares solution of smallest Euclidean norm, but the coefficients are not uniquely determined by the data.

 .. warning::